Suzuki Kizashi Insurance Rates

 | Wyoming | $902 | -$110 | -10.9% |

-Using high physical damage deductibles can reduce rates by up to $260 each year, whereas increasing liability limits will increase rates.
-Going from a 50/100 limit to a 250/500 limit will raise rates by up to $426 more per year.
+Opting for high physical damage deductibles could save up to $260 each year, whereas increasing liability limits will cost you more.
+Moving from a 50/100 limit to a 250/500 limit will raise rates by up to $426 extra every 12 months.
 View Rates by Deductible or Liability Limit

-If you have a few points on your driving record or tend to cause accidents, you could be paying at least $1,200 to $1,700 extra every year, depending on your age.
-Insurance for high-risk drivers is expensive and can cost anywhere from 42% to 132% more than a normal policy.
+If you have a few points on your driving record or tend to cause accidents, you may be forking out at a minimum $1,200 to $1,700 extra every year, depending on your age.
+Insurance for high-risk drivers can cost anywhere from 42% to 132% more than the average rate.
 View High Risk Driver Rates

 Insurance Rates by Trim Level and Model Year